BestBuyAPIs/api-documentation/source/includes/products/_detail copy.md

 # Warranties

 The Warranties endpoint within the Best Buy Products API helps you access a list of warranties associated with a specific Best Buy product, along with select data associated with the warranty (e.g., SKU for the warranty, shortName, price, type, dept/class/subclass, term).
-For more information (such as skuId, shortName, currentPrice, type, department, subclass, and class), you can look up a specific warranty by SKU in our Products endpoint.
+For more information, you can look up a specific warranty by SKU in our Products endpoint.

 ## Common Attributes